dotlattice/LatticeObjectTree/README.md

 ## Object Tree

-While the primary use case of this library is for comparing objects, you can also use the ObjectTree classes directly for all kinds of purposes.
+While the primary use case of this library is for comparing objects, you can also use the `ObjectTree` class directly for all kinds of purposes.

 Here's a very basic example of creating an ObjectTree directly: